DillibabuKPSSD/COVID-19-Contact-Tracing-System/README.md

 - Android Client App(Install & configure device name)

 # Demo Showcase Video
-1) Web App preparation(UI, Google Map & DB)
+1) Web App(UI, Google Map & DB)
 2) In DB, Created 3 users(Dillibabu-**I**, Suresh-**N** & Sankar-**N**)  **Note:** **I** means Infected & **N** means Normal
-3) Android App preparation(Mobile Client App)
+3) Android App(Mobile Client)
-4) Install the android client app in all the 3 users & input respective user names & infection status(I & N)
+4) Install the android client app in all the 3 user smart phone & input respective user names & infection status(I & N)
 5) Start traveling, meet with the infected person in a certain place & time
 6) Let's check in the web application with Infected User, Contact Distance & Datetime inputs.
 It will be identified & traced that infected user's contacts in the map & in the table.